 stallion-gelding class at the Marion County horse show, which was

 held last week.

-of the top horses in the nation, Spur's Clown has been proclaimed
+sired some of the top horses in the nation, Spur's Clown has been

-by sourthern horsemen as definately one of the top three stallions
+proclaimed by sourthern horsemen as definately one of the top

-in his training this year, too.
-That's Sunbeam''s Producer, a four
+walker in his training this year, too.
+That's Sunbeam''s Producer,

-Sunbeam's Prodcuer was sired by the son of
+Sunbeam's Producuer was sired by the son of